esnanta/data-analysis/README.md

 # Bike Sharing Data Analysis

 This project is a data analysis of bike-sharing systems, specifically focusing on the Capital Bikeshare system in Washington D.C.
-It was completed as part of my study on the Dicoding platform.
+It was completed as part of my study on the Dicoding.
 The dataset used contains information from 2011 and 2012, covering both hourly and daily data.

 ## Objective
 The primary objective of this project is to explore and analyze the bike-sharing data to answer the following questions: